-(h) Structural, Dewatering and Geotechnical Engineering Reports
+(h) Structural and Geotechnical Engineering Reports

-Where the Developer Project's construction has the potential to temporarily or permanently affect loading conditions on Metrolinx Infrastructure, the Developer shall provide structural, dewatering and geotechnical engineering reports that demonstrate that any imposed loading conditions, including surcharge loading, by the Developer's Project are mitigated by the Developer to the extent that there will be no damage to the Metrolinx Infrastructure and that no modifications to the Metrolinx Infrastructure are necessary.
+Where the Developer Project's construction has the potential to temporarily or permanently affect loading conditions on Metrolinx Infrastructure, the Developer shall provide structural, geotechnical engineering, and hydrogeological investigations reports that demonstrate that any imposed loading conditions, including surcharge loading, as a result of the Developer's Project are mitigated by the Developer to the extent that there will be no damage to the Metrolinx Infrastructure and that no modifications to the Metrolinx Infrastructure are necessary.
 These reports shall be signed and sealed by a Professional Engineer in the jurisdiction of the Developer's Project.